Exploration Blocks

 This draft is submitted to a public hearing, preceded by a public consultation, if there is a change to the rules of the tender protocols.
 After evaluating the contributions received from society, ANP's Collegiate Board approves the final version of the tender protocol to be submitted for analysis by TCU, in accordance with TCU Normative Instruction No. 81/2018.

-After TCU analysis, the tender protocol is published by ANP and the blocks become available for declaration of interest and opening of a OPC cycle.
+After TCU analysis, the tender protocol is published by ANP and the blocks become available for declaration of interest and opening of a Open Acreage of Concession cycle.